 Horsepower: 1/2 │ Noise: 80 dB approx. │ Warranty: 2 years │ Style: Continuous feed

-The Waste Maid 058’s main draw is just how budget-friendly it is, retailing for about $50 or less.
+The Waste Maid 058’s main draw is just how budget-friendly it is, retailing for about $110 or less and often on sale for under $100.
 Don’t let the low price fool you, however.
 It has a powerful magnet motor with 1/2 horsepower, enough for most soft foods and even some tough fruits and peels.
 Magnet motors have the advantage of starting at full speed, so they avoid jams from leftover pieces or scraps thrown in before turning it on.

 The 058 features a stainless steel grinder, which will last a long time without rusting, and comes with a two-year warranty.
 This coverage isn’t that long compared to other disposals in this list, but it’s about average for a model of this type.
 (When it comes to disposals, the general rule is that the lower the power, the shorter the warranty.)

-If used correctly and carefully — meaning: don’t throw bones, whole potatoes and veggie stems down the sink — it should be durable enough to reduce your kitchen cleanup for years.
+If used correctly and carefully — meaning: don’t throw bones, whole potatoes or veggie stems down the sink — it should be durable enough to reduce your kitchen cleanup for years.

 Nevertheless, if you want a more tried and tested brand, you can go with the Waste King L-1001 for about $20 more.
 Just be aware that it has the same amount of power and the same warranty period.
 If you want more power, even within the Waste Maid line-up, you’ll have to pay over double the price of the 058.

 - Smaller, lighter and quieter than similar models